freemanpeterson/SWIFTPowershell/README.md

 ### Written by:         Freeman Peterson fjpeterson@nd.gov
 ####

-+ This module is not part of SWIFT or SolarWinds TradeMark

 SWISPowershell is a good module and resource frendly.
 However, sometimes it just not as easy as running a simple cmdlet unlike most of standard powershell modules.
 This module is designed to make system administration easier.
 I plan to add in functionality as time goes on.
 (Stay Tuned!)